praveenkumar1122/sql_projects-/README.md

-SQL Project II – Advanced SQL Practice
+# Hospital Management System

-Project Overview
+## Project Overview

-This project demonstrates my SQL skills through solving various business and analytical queries using MySQL.
-The project focuses on data retrieval, data analysis, and advanced SQL concepts commonly used in real-world scenarios.
+This project is a Hospital Management System database developed using MySQL.
+It is designed to manage and analyze hospital-related data such as patient details, doctor information, appointments, treatments, and billing records.

-Skills Used
+## Skills Used

-SQL
+* SQL
-MySQL
+* MySQL
-Joins
+* Joins
-Subqueries
+* Subqueries
-Aggregate Functions
+* Aggregate Functions
-GROUP BY
+* GROUP BY
-HAVING
+* HAVING
-Window Functions
-Common Table Expressions (CTEs)
-Ranking Functions
-Key Tasks Performed
+* Data Retrieval and Filtering
+* Database Design

+## Project Features

+* Managed patient and doctor information.
+* Tracked appointments and treatment records.
-Retrieved and analyzed data using SQL queries.
+* Generated reports using SQL queries.
-Applied JOIN operations to combine data from multiple tables.
-Used aggregate functions for business insights.
-Implemented GROUP BY and HAVING clauses.
-Solved ranking and top-N analysis problems using Window Functions.
-Created analytical queries for reporting purposes.
+* Analyzed hospital data using aggregate functions.
+* Retrieved meaningful insights through joins and subqueries.

-Tools Used
+## Tools Used

-MySQL
+* MySQL
-SQL Workbench
+* SQL Workbench

-Project Files
-SQL Project II Presentation (PPT)
-SQL Queries
-Project Documentation
-Learning Outcome
+## Learning Outcome

-This project helped me strengthen my understanding of SQL query writing, data analysis techniques, and database problem-solving skills.
+This project helped me strengthen my understanding of relational database concepts, SQL query writing, data analysis techniques, and real-world database management.
+It also improved my ability to work with multiple tables and generate business insights from structured data.

-Author

-Praveenkumar T
-Data Analyst Aspirant